Vasudha (TV Series)

-Vasudha is an Indian Hindi-language television drama series that premiered from 16 September 2024 on Zee TV.
-It is produced by Arvind Babbal.
-The series is an official remake of the Telugu TV series Muddha Mandaram of Zee Telugu.
-It stars Priya Thakur, and Abhishek Sharma in lead roles.
+Vasudha is an Indian Hindi-language television drama series that premiered from 16 September 2024 on Zee TV and streams digitally on ZEE5.
+Produced by Arvind Babbal, the series is an official remake of the Telugu TV series Muddha Mandaram of Zee Telugu and stars Priya Thakur, and Abhishek Sharma in lead roles.

+Premise

+Vasudha, a happy-go-lucky maid, joins business leader Chandrika's home.
+Despite their ideological differences, she seeks Chandrika's approval and struggles to fit into her elite world.